monix/monix.io/_tut/docs/3x/reactive/observable.md

     list.consumeWith(consumer)
 ```

-You can find more examples in [Consumer documentation](./consumer.html).
+You can find more examples in the [Consumer documentation](./consumer.html).

 ### FoldLeft Methods

-Any method suffixed with `L` in `Observable` API converts it into `Task`.
+Any method suffixed with `L` in the API converts an `Observable` into a `Task`.

-For example you can use `firstL` to obtain the first element of the `Observable`:
+For example, you can use the `firstL` method to obtain the first element of the `Observable`:
 ```scala
 // Task(0)
 val task: Task[Int] = Observable.range(0, 1000).firstL
 ```

-Equivalent to the `Task` described in previous section would be:
+The following example achieves the same result as the previous section on `Consumer`:

 ```scala
 val list: Observable[Long] =